gsri-18/BEE-102-2025-Assignment/Q2-Markov transition matrix/README.md

 ## Why Use `defaultdict`?
 A Comparative Perspective

 Choosing the right data structure directly impacts the efficiency, readability, and scalability of the code.
-Here’s how `defaultdict` compares with other common options:
+This is why I chose `defaultdict` over other common options:

 | Data Structure               | Pros                                                         | Cons                                                        |
 |------------------------------|--------------------------------------------------------------|-------------------------------------------------------------|